Mohsen Mosalman

-Mohsen Mosalman (محسن مسلمان; born 27 January 1991) is an Iranian football player who plays as an attacking midfielder.
+Mohsen Mosalman (محسن مسلمان; born 27 January 1991) is a former Iranian footballer who plays as an attacking midfielder.

-He was also a member of the Iran national football team and was the captain of the Iran U23 team.
+He was also a member of the Iran national football team and was the captain of the U-23 team.
 A play-making midfielder, he is known for his passing and dribbling skills on the ball.
 He also holds the record for being the youngest scorer in the Iran Pro League.

 Club career

 Zob Ahan

 He made his debut in the 2007–08 season in a match against Bargh Shiraz, in which he scored his first goal.
 This makes him the youngest player in Iran's Premier Football League when he was only 16 years old and his immense goalscoring capability.
 He scored another goal, against Persepolis in Azadi Stadium and became the youngest player that have scored to Persepolis.

 He was one of the most promising young players in the season and continued his good performances in 2008–09 season for Zob Ahan.
 In 2009–10 season, he was not a starting line up player.